New Zealand DC class locomotive

 The New Zealand DC class locomotive is a type of diesel-electric mainline locomotive on the New Zealand rail network, operated by KiwiRail on freight trains, and formerly on long-distance passenger trains.
 The class was rebuilt from the DA class in the late 1970s and early 1980s, mainly in Australia.
 After the DA class, they were the most numerous class of diesel locomotive on New Zealand's railway network and remained numerically dominant until the mid-2010s when withdrawals began.

 History

-The locomotives started life as DA class, built by General Motors Canada between 1955 and 1967.
+The locomotives were introduced as the Phase III units of the DA class, built by General Motors Canada between 1961 and 1967.
 Between 1978 and 1983, 85 of the later-build DAs were rebuilt.